 Offer to stay with the person while they make the phone call.
 Offer to accompany the person to the assessment evaluation.
 If the person is resistant to making the call, let him/her know that you will continue to check in with him/her.

 Get support for yourself.
 Being concerned about someone else who is reluctant to seek help can drain you mentally and emotionally.
-For more information, please call us at 1-888-364-5977 or contact us.
+For more information, please call us at 1-888-364-5977 or complete an online form.

-Read our Guidelines for Family and Friends for help with perspective.
+Check out our resources for families for help with perspective.

 You have many programs.
 How do I know what program I’ll be in?